SeanChurchman/Virtual-Private-Networks/README.md

 <h1>Virtual Private Networks</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the configuration of a virtual private network.<br />

 <h2>Video Demonstration</h2>